dharmab/skyeye/docs/CONTRIBUTING.md

 }
 ```

+You can then run all the development commands through the "MSYS2" shell in the new terminal dropdown.
+Neat!

-I don't have this project set up to build/run/debug through VSC yet- but it's possible to do interactive debugging so by running `skyeye.exe` through `dlv --headless --listen=:2345 exec skyeye.exe...` and then attaching VSC to a remote debugger on port 2345.
+I don't have this project set up to build/run/debug through VSC yet- but it's possible to do interactive debugging with [Delve](https://github.com/go-delve/delve) by running `skyeye.exe` through `dlv --headless --listen=:2345 exec skyeye.exe...` and then attaching VSC to a remote debugger on port 2345.

 ### Linux

 🐧 Use your favorite editor.
+Build with `make`/`go`.
+Debug with Delve or your IDE.
+Wow, that was easy!

+## Test

+The canonical way to run the unit tests is by running `make test`.
+This can run tests for code that uses CGO. **This is the gate used for MR checks.**

+I have made an effort to structure packages so that CGO is never imported directly or indirectly within packages that aren't directly related to the Speech-To-Text and Text-To-Speech models.
+This means that most tests can be run though Visual Studio Code without the complexity and performance hit of CGO. **This is the easiest way to test and debug on during development.**

 ## Project Layout and Key Files